 We may form or seek strategic alliances, create joint ventures or collaborations or enter into licensing or partnership arrangements with third parties that we believe will compliment or augment our sales and marketing efforts with respect to our AquaBeam Robotic System.
 We may not be successful in our efforts to establish such collaborations.
 Any of these relationships may require us to incur non-recurring and other charges, increase our near and long-term expenditures, issue securities that dilute our existing stockholders or disrupt our management and business.
 In addition, we face significant competition in seeking appropriate strategic partners and the negotiation process is time-consuming and complex.
 Moreover, we may not be successful in our efforts to establish a strategic alliance or other alternative arrangements for our products.
 We cannot be certain that, following a strategic alliance or similar arrangement, we will achieve the revenue or specific net income that justifies such transaction.
-In addition, any potential future collaborations may be terminable by our collaborators, and we may not be able to adequately protect our rights under these agreements.
-Any termination of collaborations we enter into in the future, or delays in entering into new strategic partnership agreements could delay tour sales and marketing efforts, which would harm our business prospects, financial condition and results of operations.
+In addition, any potential future collaborations may be terminable by our collaborations we enter into in the future, or delays in entering into new strategic partnership agreements could delay tour sales and marketing efforts, which would harm our business prospects, financial condition and results of operations.